digitalrebar/provision/README.rst

 Install & Quick Start
 ---------------------

 Our `Stable Quick Start <http://provision.readthedocs.io/en/stable/doc/quickstart.html>`_ has fast play-with-it steps.
-Don't worry, they are very simple and take about 5 minutes.
+Don't worry, they are very simple and take 10 to 20 minutes.

 Want the `Latest Quick Start <http://provision.readthedocs.io/en/tip/doc/quickstart.html>`_?
 You'll have access to the newest features in tested work for the next release.
 This is NOT the bleeding edge!

 Regular `Install <http://provision.readthedocs.io/en/latest/doc/install.html>`_ for more details on the install steps.
-These include production options. (`Previous Version Docs<http://provision.readthedocs.io/en/latest/doc/quickstart.html>`_)
+These include production options. (`Previous Version Docs <http://provision.readthedocs.io/en/latest/doc/quickstart.html>`_)

 .. _rs_toc: